 For example, the Tired Faace mask contains caffeine “to perk you up and soothe any inflammation”, Aloe vera to speed up healing, Vegetable glycerin that draws water from the air, and pomegranate and rosehip that combine to give a boost of natural vitamin A (retinol), plus others.

 All the ingredients in these masks are ethically sourced, vegan and cruelty-free and organic.
-A 200ml tube of Faace mask costs £22.50 – so isn’t cheap – but they’re each on offer as part of the brand’s launch for £19.50.
+A 200ml tube of Faace mask costs £22.50 – so isn’t cheap – but if you buy all three, you get a £10 discount.